paulmsmith/website/src/www/posts/how-to-write-userneeds.md

 - [Google Sheets version](https://docs.google.com/spreadsheets/d/1aKl_cMEoM_wle4ggU9Ilb3tHhtsRB3r-nC8imk00PaA/edit?usp=sharing)
 - [Microsoft Excel version](/assets/files/user-needs-capture-sheet.xlsx)

 To update the dropdown lists, you can edit the 'data' sheet.
 For example if you want to change the list of users to choose from.
-Edit the cells in column a 'users'.
+Edit the cells in column 'A'.

 There are lots of ways to capture research and document user needs, this just happens to one I like best.
 I find it easier to get my head around needs written and organised like this but whatever works for you and your team is fine.